 An essential resource.
 A detailed, illustrated study by Drs.
 Nicoleta Doina Teodorescu and Corina Lucescu of the Architecture department of Spiru Haret University in Bucharest that presents the history of the Jewish community in Constanţa as well as a description of their architectural heritage: synagogues, homes, shops, communal buildings, cemetery, etc. The illustrations include historic images as well as contemporary views.

 Built originally in 1832, it is the only one of three pre-WW2 synagogues.
 It was rebuilt in 1887 and underwent restoration in 1982 following damage in a 1977 earthquake.
 It is the current seat of the small local Jewish community.

 Established in the 19th century, it has a large, distinctive main gate recalling art deco style.
-One tomb, the mausoleum of monument of Iosif and Ralian Samitca, is landmarked as a historical monunent.
+One tomb, the mausoleum of Iosif and Ralian Samitca, is landmarked as a historical monument.

 Essential resource.
 A lengthy, illustrated article by Dr. Nicoleta Doina Teodorescu of the Architecture department of Spiru Haret University in Bucharest that presents the history of the Jewish community of Craiova and offers a detailed description of their architectural heritage — the one surviving synagogue, the Choral synagogue at 5 Horezu street; the Jewish cemetery with mortuary at 209 Bucovăţ street; and homes, businesses and commercial buildings.
 The illustrations include historic and contemporary views.

-The web site dates from the mid-2000s, but has information on Jewish history in the town as well as on the surviving synagogue and Jewish cemetery
+The web site has information on Jewish history in the town as well as on the surviving synagogue and Jewish cemetery.

 Extensive, genealogy-oriented web site that includes a section on the Jewish cemetery, with a map of the cemetery, some photographs and index of names of people buried